DorothyTamYiLing/GWarrange/documents/tutorials.md

 cd ./genome_rearrangement
 ```

-First, the genome assemblies multifasta file is prepared by concatenating genome fasta files.
+First, the genome assemblies multifasta file is prepared by concatenating the genome fasta files.
 ```
 #concatenating genome fasta files for use
 cat ./example_data/example_genomes/clus1clus2_47_genomes/*fasta.gz > ./example_data/clus1clus2_47.fna.gz
 ```

-Genomes asemblies from which genome rearrangements are detected are re-orientated by a chosen gene.
-In the case of Boredetella pertussis, the gene is gidA since it is the first gene after origin of replication.
-The location and orientation of gidA in the genomes are obtained by blasting it with multifasta file of genome assemblies.
+Genomes assemblies from which genome rearrangements are detected are re-orientated by a chosen gene.
+In the case of _Boredetella pertussis_, the gene is _gidA_ since it is the first gene after origin of replication.
+The location and orientation of _gidA_ in the genomes are obtained by blasting it with multifasta file of genome assemblies.
 ```
 #unzip the genome file if neccesasry
 gunzip ./example_data/clus1clus2_47.fna.gz